GospodinovPetar/movies_app/README.md

 A simple Django web application for managing a list of movies.
 Users can **add** movies manually or **generate** a movie with a button click.

 ## 🚀 Features
-- ✅ Display a table of movies
+- ✅ Display a table of movies stored in the database
 - ✅ Add new movies via a form
-- ✅ Generate a movie using a predefined function
+- ✅ Generate a **personalized** movie recommendation based on watched movies
-- ✅ Responsive and modern design with CSS styling
+- ✅ Ensure the **most-watched genre is prioritized** when generating movies
+- ✅ Require a **secondary genre (if available)** for more accurate suggestions
+- ✅ Prevent duplicate recommendations by checking existing movies

 ---